-Master Contract Providers - County-Operated: must use BHCS Initial Assessment templates.
+County-Operated providers must use BHCS Initial Assessment templates.

-Master Contract Providers - CBO: Per the MHP requirements, organizational providers may develop their own Initial Assessment templates, as long as the BHCS minimum required content areas are addressed in the document.
+Level 1 Organizational providers: Per the MHP requirements, Level 1 organizational providers may develop their own Initial Assessment templates, as long as the BHCS minimum required content areas are addressed in the document.
 Note: The QA Office is unable to review and/or approve templates created by providers.
 (BHCSQAO9)